Marine Fisheries Advisory Committee Charter

 1. Committee’s Official Designation (Title).
 Marine Fisheries Advisory Committee

 2. Authority.
 The Secretary of Commerce approved the establishment of the Marine Fisheries Advisory Committee (MAFAC or Committee) on December 28, 1970.
 The Committee was initially chartered under the Federal Advisory Committee Act, 5 U.S.C., App., on February 17, 1971, and has been renewed periodically.
 It has been determined the Committee’s continuance is in the public interest in accordance with the duties and the laws imposed on the Department.

 4. Description of Duties.
 The Committee will advise the Secretary on living marine resource matters or other matters upon request.
 The Committee will submit reports and recommendations to the Secretary through the Assistant Administrator for Fisheries and the Under Secretary of Commerce for Oceans and Atmosphere.
 The Committee will function solely as an advisory body, and will comply fully with the Federal Advisory Committee Act.

 5. Agency or Official to Whom the Committee Reports.
 The Committee will report to the Secretary through the Assistant Administrator for Fisheries and the Under Secretary of Commerce for Oceans and Atmosphere.

 6. Support.
-NOAA’s NMFS will provide staff support for the Committee.
+NOAA’s NMFS will provide support for the Committee.

 9. Estimated Number and Frequency of Meetings.
 The Committee will meet approximately twice a year, generally in the spring and autumn.

 10. Duration.
 Continuing.

 11. Termination.
 This Charter shall terminate two years from the date of its filing with the appropriate U.S. Senate and House of Representatives Oversight Committees unless terminated earlier or renewed by proper authority.

 12. Membership and Designation.

 a.
-The Committee shall consist of at least 15 but not more than 21 members to be appointed by the Secretary to ensure balanced representation among commercial and recreational fishermen, aquaculture, environmental, consumer, academic, tribal, governmental, and other national interest areas, as well geographic, ethnic, and gender diversity.
+The Committee shall consist of at least 15 but not more than 21 members to be appointed by the Secretary to ensure balanced representation among commercial and recreational fishermen, aquaculture, environmental, consumer, academic, tribal, governmental, and other national interest areas, as well as geographic, ethnic, and gender diversity.
 Criteria for membership is expertise or experience in one or more of the following:

 i.
 Harvesting, processing, production, or marketing fish or fish products.